kervi/kervi.github.io/_sources/dashboards.rst.txt

 This method takes several parameters that specify how the component should be displayed.

 When a component is linked to a panel you are able to set the width and height of the component it could be as a percentage or pixels.

+The kervi framework creates a default dashboard if no dashboards has been defined in your app.
+In the same way panels are created on the fly if the call to link_to_dashboard doesn't include panel name.

 .. code-block:: python